 This is a great salmon fly that I fish with confidence in a wide range of river conditions throughout the season.

 When the river is low during the summer months, I fish it tied on small double hooks (size 12 & 14).
-Whereas, when the river is running off after a spate, I fish a Cascade fly tied on a large double hook (size 10 to 6) or a tube (aluminum & copper).
+Whereas, when the river is running off after a spate, I fish a Cascade fly tied on a large double hook (size 10 to 6) or a tube (aluminium & copper).

 Most years, I catch salmon fishing that setup, which includes a…

-When I landed 3 salmon in 2hrs, using a size 8D Cascade.
+When I landed 3 salmon in 2 hours, using a size 8D Cascade.
 Also, it has fooled a few sea trout during the day on a clearing spate.

 Finally, I hope this article stimulates you to tie and fish the Cascade salmon fly; I know I will continue to fish them on rivers throughout the UK.